b4yuan/sefa_classroom/combinedSystem/combinedSystem.md

 ## _Linux Commands Used and Their Descriptions_
 ## _Current Status of Functionality and What Needs to be Done_
 The combined grading system has not been fully implemented.
 The Github interactions are mostly complete; however, they need to be tested to interact with the actual grading system itself.
 Interactions with Brightspace are not complete and fully implemented either.

+## _Running the System_
+As a user, everything is ran from runSystem.py.
+This is the core script of the system as it integrates all functions into one process.
+### Running runSystem.py
+This file should be run from a command line in a Linux based system.
+It will not work on Windows.
+There are a few options that can be specified when running.
+- Grade a single homework: Call the file with the tag --hw_name and the name of the homework.
+The name of the homework can be the full name or even just the number.
+'python3 runSystem.py --hw_name HW02Sort'
+'python3 runSystem.py --hw_name hw02sort'
+'python3 runSystem.py --hw_name 2'
+- Grade a range of homeworks:
+- Grade all homeworks: Call the file with the tag --grade_all.
+This will grade all homeworks for which a professor-created example folder exists in the professor directory.